retentioneering/retentioneering-tools/docs/source/user_guides/step_sankey.rst

 Basic example
 -------------

-The ``StepSankey`` diagram represents eventstream as a step-wise directed graph.
-The nodes are associated with events appeared at a specified step in a user's trajectory.
+The step Sankey diagram represents eventstream as a stepwise directed graph.
+The nodes are associated with events that appear at a particular step in a user's trajectory.
 The nodes are sorted from left to right according to the ordinal number of step (1, 2, etc).
-The edges visualize how often transition from event ``A`` happened at ``i``-th step to event ``B`` happened at ``i+1``-th step occurred.
-The nodes and edges sizes reflect the number of unique users involved in them.
+The edges visualize how often transition from, say, event ``A`` happened at ``i``-th step to event ``B`` happened at ``i+1``-th step occurred.
+The nodes and edges sizes reflect the number of unique users involved.

-``StepSankey`` diagram in some sense is an extension of :doc:`StepMatrix</user_guides/step_matrix>` diagram.
-The latter shows the distribution of the events with respect to an ordinal step, but in addition ``StepSankey`` reflects the connection between adjacent steps which ``StepMatrix`` has a lack of.
+The step Sankey diagram in some sense is an extension of the :doc:`step matrix</user_guides/step_matrix>` diagram.
+The latter shows the distribution of the events with respect to an ordinal step, but in addition the step Sankey chart reflects the connection between adjacent steps which the step matrix lacks of.
+Hence, step Sankey inherits many features that step matrix have, so we recommend you to read :doc:`Step matrix user guide</user_guides/step_matrix>` before you read this document.

-The implementation is based on `Plotly Sankey diagram <https://plotly.com/python/sankey-diagram/>`_ and inherits all the benefits from its parent.
-In particular, the diagram is interactive, so you can hover the nodes and edges and look at the detailed info, move the nodes, and even merge them (for merging use `Box Select` or `Lasso Select` tools located at the top-right corner on hover).
+The implementation is based on the `Plotly Sankey diagram <https://plotly.com/python/sankey-diagram/>`_ and inherits all the benefits from its parent.
+In particular, the diagram is interactive, so you can hover the nodes and edges and look at the detailed info, move the nodes, and even merge them (to merge use *Box Select* or *Lasso Select* tools located at the top-right corner on hover).

-StepSankey tool is mainly available as :py:meth:`Eventstream.step_sankey()<retentioneering.eventstream.eventstream.Eventstream.step_sankey>` method.
-Here's how it visualizes ``simple_shop`` eventstream:
+The primary way to build a step Sankey diagram graph is to call :py:meth:`Eventstream.step_sankey()<retentioneering.eventstream.eventstream.Eventstream.step_sankey>` method.
+Here is how it visualizes ``simple_shop`` eventstream:

 .. code-block:: python